miirshe/RecipeRealm/README.md

 })
 ```

 This code snippet returns a JSON response indicating that the recipe successfully `registered` , `updated` , and `delete` all about you see this message .
-It sets the status property to false and the message property to `successfully`.
+It sets the status property to true and the message property to `successfully`.
 ```
 res.json({
    status: true,